elibroftw/blog.elijahlopez.ca/content/posts/the-best-religion.md

 Another pseudo-reason!
 This is equivalent to saying circumcision is entirely about being a man.
 There's no logic to it, it's just another indirect reason.
-Additionally, she admits she didn't know what part of being a woman.
+Additionally, she admits she didn't know which parts of being a woman.

 > Dressing modestly is to show that we want to be valued separately from our sexuality.

 Her first proposition is mentioned in a section about what people assume about the hijab!
-However, this proposition and the conclusion requires the definition of modest to include covering your head.
+However, this proposition and the conclusion requires the definition of modest to include that a woman's hair is to be covered.

-She does not mention why she thinks women cannot be modest without a Hijab.
+And then, if modest does include women covering their hair, what is the underlying reason that makes a woman without a hijab or/and why would a woman with a hijab be more modest than if she did not have one on?

 > To show that we are Muslim.<br>
 > That is the most compelling reason.<br>
 > When I put on the scarf, I am telling the world that I believe in Allah and His prophet, Muhammad ([pbuh](https://en.wikipedia.org/wiki/Islamic_honorifics)).

 The reason is pride, but the pride is because of an appeal to authority as I predicted earlier.
-This woman has chosen to be more pride about her faith that she was raised in than her own hair.
+This woman has chosen to be more pride about her faith that she was raised to be in than her own hair.
+In my opinion, her self-identity has been consumed by her religion.

 So the argument to convince Muslims that they're wasting their effort in wearing the Hijab becomes a lot harder/simpler;
 We have to prove the religion itself is incorrect and wrong to believe in.